- University >

 Christian Weigand, Blue Awareness - Microplastics - in the food chain to humans

-prof Dr. Harald Platen, Department of Life Science Engineering, Technische Hochschule Mittelhessen - discussion
+Prof. Dr. Harald Platen, Department of Life Science Engineering, Technische Hochschule Mittelhessen - discussion

 In Christian Weigand's lecture there are fewer facts and figures, but all the more emotion.
 A keen surfer, he dedicated himself to saving the oceans after completing his studies.
 Everyone knows about the worrying situation in the seas, and yet the problems are getting worse.
 Knowledge alone does not trigger action.
 Storytelling creates an emotional, “blue” awareness: What do the headlines, which are often so frightening but difficult to understand, really mean?
 What opportunity does each individual have to move from being part of the problem to being part of the solution?
 In stirring stories, the lecture "The Heroes of the Seas" provides answers and motivates you to start your own hero's journey.